Francis Griffith Newlands Memorial Fountain

-Francis Griffith Newlands Memorial Fountain is a historic fountain located at Chevy Chase Circle, on the border between the Chevy Chase neighborhood, Northwest, Washington, D.C., and the community of Chevy Chase, Maryland.
-The fountain was designed by Edward W. Donn, Jr. in 1933 and erected in 1938.
-Named for Francis G. Newlands, the project was funded by Newlands' widow.
-It is controlled and operated by the National Park Service as part of nearby Rock Creek Park.
+Francis Griffith Newlands Memorial Fountain is a historic fountain located in Chevy Chase Circle, on the border between the Chevy Chase neighborhood of Northwest Washington, D.C., and Chevy Chase Village, Maryland.
+Named for Francis G. Newlands, the fountain was erected in 1938.
+Today, it is controlled and operated by the National Park Service as part of nearby Rock Creek Park.